jeevanjoseph/oci-notes/network/Networking.md

 A route table is a set of routing instuctions for network traffic in a VCN.

 * Each subnet has a single route table
+  * A single route table can be shared among many subnets and across ADs in the same region
 * Being attahed to a subnet makes the route table an AD scoped element.
 * A route rule is used when the destination address is outside the VCN's CIDR.
   * You can explicitly provide a Private IP as the target for a route rule for cases when you want to say direct internet traffic to a specific internal destination (like a firewall) that will then forward the request outward